 Especially for e-commerce or online-enabled businesses, having a smart user-friendly self-service function on your website can take the pressure off your phone lines.
 If you have regularly updated FAQ pages, chatbots with a good natural language function, pop-ups, and other methods of directing customers to a resolution, you’re doing self-service right.

-Recognize the value in Visual IVR systems.
+Recognize the value in Web Call-Backs.

 One sure-fire, cost-effective way to lower demand on your phone lines is to offer callers a call-back.
 Rather than waiting on hold, they leave their phone number and hang up to receive a call at a later time.
 This tidies up the voice channel, and improves your many call center metrics.